 With many teens already planning their summer travels, we’d like to share our top tips on how to have a fun, safe, and successful summer abroad.
-No matter where in the world you are going, from Australia to Zanzibar, these tips will be sure to get you through your summer of overseas adventures without a hitch.
+No matter where in the world you are going, from Australia to traveling around the USA, these tips will be sure to get you through your summer of overseas adventures without a hitch.

 Keep Your Glass Half Full